 - 5.4.a.
 This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
 (Core) - 5.4.b.
-This evaluation must include written, confidential evaluations by the fellows. - 5.4.c.
+This evaluation must include written, confidential evaluations by the fellows.
+(Core) - 5.4.c.
 Faculty members must receive feedback on their evaluations at least annually.
-(Core) - 5.4.d.
-Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
 (Core)